Allopurinol

 Download button - information sheet

-Allopurinol (brand names Allohexal, Allosig, Progout, Zyloprim) is a medicine used to treat gout, which is a type of arthritis caused by a build up of uric acid crystals in the joints.
+Allopurinol (brand names Allosig, Progout, Zyloprim) is a medicine used to treat gout.
+Gout is a form of inflammatory arthritis caused by the build up of urate crystals in joints.
 Cells produce uric acid normally.
 In gout the body does not flush it out fast enough.
+When urate levels rise in the blood, urate crystals may form in and around the joints.
+The body responds to the presence of these crystals with inflammation that can cause gout flares (painful, tender, swollen joints), gouty tophi (collections of crystals that can be seen or felt) and damage to the joints (gouty bone erosions).

 Important things to remember